Claude Debru

-Claude Debru (December 3, 1944) is a French philosophy teacher.
+Claude Debru (born 3 December 1944) is a French philosophy teacher.
 He is a member of the French Academy of sciences.

 Biography

 He has been Director of the Philosophy Department at École Normale Supérieur (ENS) Ulm since 2002 and is now director emeritus.
 He has been a member of the French Academy of sciences since 15 March 2011.

 Disciple of Georges Canguilhem, agrégé de philosophie (1974), Docteur ès lettres (1982) and director of research at the CNRS, he was a student at the École normale supérieure de la rue d'Ulm.

 In 1990, he published a book on philosophy of science on the dream entitled "Neurophilosophy of the Dream".

 In 1994, he co-wrote with Tonia Cariffa a monograph on the painter Eska Kayser.